Rust unit testing: simplify your tests

 cargo add --dev test-context

-trait that has to be implemented for the struct that will hold the common data.
-This trait contains an
+the TestContext trait that has to be implemented for the struct that will hold the common data.
+This trait contains

-1. So we replace the default implementation block of Context
+an associated function setup() and method teardown()1.
+So we replace the default implementation block of

 impl TestContext for Context {

-each of the tests that use it and remove the usage of the auxiliary function.
+each test that uses it and remove the auxiliary function.

 fn full_name_returns_first_name_space_last_name(ctx: &mut Context) {